7 reasons why reactive IT support is no longer enough

 For a long time, reactive support was the only type of IT support possible.
 But with modern analytics and systems management tools, better monitoring and even the rise of AI enhanced predictive models, proactive support is now not only possible, but widely available.

-Yet despite the proactive model being available, many businesses continue to use the reactive support.
-Often being unaware of the damage it’s causing them.
+Yet despite the proactive model being available, many businesses continue using reactive support – often unaware of the damage it’s causing them.

 Their choice of IT provider is most often to blame since the cheapest support rarely offer even a hint of proactivity.
-Instead, cheap provider’s favour the legacy break/fix approach as it’s cheaper for them to offer.
+Instead, cheap provider’s favour the legacy break / fix approach as it allows them to get better margins on their clients.

 Why is a reactive approach not good enough anymore?